basho-labs/wterl/README.md

 `wterl` is an Erlang interface to the WiredTiger database, and is written to support a Riak storage backend that uses WiredTiger.

-This backend currently supports only key-value storage and retrieval.

 Remaining work includes:

-* The `wterl:session_create` function currently returns an error under certain circumstances, so we currently ignore its return value.
-* The `riak_kv_wterl_backend` module is currently designed to rely on the fact that it runs in just a single Erlang scheduler thread, which is necessary because WiredTiger doesn't allow a session to be used concurrently by different threads.
-If the KV node design ever changes to involve concurrency across scheduler threads, this current design will no longer work correctly.
+TODO:
+* Find/fix any code marked "TODO:"
+  * Why do we see {error, {eperm, _}} result on wterl:cursor_close/1 during fold_objects/4?
+  * Why do we see {error, {eperm, _}} result on wterl:cursor_close/1?
+  * Why do we see {error, {eperm, _}} result on wterl:cursor_next/1 during is_empty/1?
+  * Why do we see {error, {eperm, _}} result on wterl:cursor_next_value/1 during status/1?
+  * Why do we see {error, {ebusy, _}} result on wterl:drop/2?
+  * Determine a better way to estimate the number of sessions we should configure WT for at startup in riak_kv_wterl_backend:max_sessions/1.
+* Provide a way to configure the cursor options, right now they are always "raw,overwrite".
+* Add support for Riak/KV 2i indexes using the same design pattern as eLevelDB (in a future version consider alternate schema)
+* If an operation using a shared cursor results in a non-normal error then it should be closed/discarded from the recycled pool
+* Cache cursors based on hash(table/config) rather than just table.
+* Finish NIF unload/reload functions and test.
+* Test an upgrade, include a format/schema/WT change.
+* When WT_PANIC is returned first try to unload/reload then driver and reset all state, if that fails then exit gracefully.
 * Currently the `riak_kv_wterl_backend` module is stored in this repository, but it really belongs in the `riak_kv` repository.
-* There are currently some stability issues with WiredTiger that can sometimes cause errors when restarting KV nodes with non-empty WiredTiger storage.

-Future support for secondary indexes requires WiredTiger features that are under development but are not yet available.
+* wterl:truncate/5 can segv, and its tests are commented out
+* Add async_nif and wterl NIF stats to the results provided by the stats API
+* Longer term ideas/changes to consider:
+  * More testing, especially pulse/qc
+  * Riak/KV integration
+    * Store 2i indexes in separate tables
+    * Store buckets, in separate tables and keep a <<bucket/key>> index to ensure that folds across a vnode are easy
+    * Provide a drop bucket API call
+    * Support key expirey
+    * An ets API (like the LevelDB's lets project)
+    * Use mime-type to inform WT's schema for key value encoding
+ * Other use cases within Riak
+    * An AAE driver using WT
+    * An ability to store the ring file via WT

 Deploying
 ---------